Grosbo/CoreValidation/docs/README.md

 result.ThrowIfInvalid();
 ```

-Want to see this example in action and debug it for yourself?
-Go ahead, it exists as a [functional test](tests/CoreValidation.FunctionalTests/Quickstart/QuickstartTests.cs).
+Functional test with this scenario: [EndToEnd.cs](../tests/CoreValidation.FunctionalTests/Readme/EndToEnd.cs).

 ## What's more

-Briefly, with CoreValidation you can also:
+Although the two scenarios above are presenting most of the features, CoreValidation allows a lot more, including:

-* Clone `IValidationContext` and modify its options on the fly (e.g. add validators, translations, set different default values)
+* Cloning the instance of `IValidationContext` and modifying its options on the fly - to add new validators, translations or changing the defaults
-* Merge two (or more) results, so it's perfectly possible to distribute the work to multiple `IValidationContext` (e.g. each in different thread validating its part simultaneously)
+* Merging multiple results into one, so it's perfectly possible to distribute the work across multiple validation contexts (e.g. to simultaneously handle different parts of the model) and combine one final report from all of the results
-* Select `ValidationStrategy.Force` to gather all possible errors for the model (e.g. to have a full specification of a valid model, ready to be copy-pasted to some documentation or swagger)
+* Using `ValidationStrategy.Force` to gather all possible errors for the model - handy if you want to have a full specification of a valid model, ready to be copy-pasted into some documentation page or swagger
-* Easily extend it as you want; custom rules, additional translations, new report types (any contribution to this repository is more than welcomed!)
+* Extending it at every point; custom sophisticated rules, additional translations or error codes, new report formats - everything is as easy as writing an extension method

-All this (and more) is ~~documented on the wiki page~~ (wiki is under construction)
+Take a look at the [documentation](DOCUMENTATION.md).
+It's all covered there.